|Earning a Living and Beyond

 Over the years I have expanded my interests to other technical fields such as aerodynamics,

 hydrostatics and hydrodynamics, and naval architecture.
 I am also a holder of a Private Pilot

 Certificate with over 200 hours in single engine land aircraft.

-created a wireless curriculum for associate learner development.
-In that capacity I was directly involved in developing and
+wireless curriculum for associate learner development.
+In that capacity I was directly involved in developing and teaching courses in

-doing.
-My office, which doubles as a spare guest room, is set up with all I need to pursue my various interests.
-Shelves of
+office, which doubles as a spare guest room, is set up with all I need to pursue my various interests.
+Shelves of reference books and

 Ship models include: